 Remember no one’s born popular – If you’re new, don’t spend too much time worrying about popularity.
 It’s practically impossible for everyone to like you, let alone do it on the first day.
 Honestly, it’s way more important to be yourself and to have friends that appreciate you for you.

-Don’t get too depressed – I know first days of school can be bad, remembering that you have a whole year ahead of you doesn’t help either.
+Don’t get too upset – I know first days of school can be bad, remembering that you have a whole year ahead of you doesn’t help either.
 But when you think about it, nothing is really as bad as it seems.
 We always make things out worse in our heads than they really are.
 School is great, and even though it may not be fun during every single moment, it’s an experience that will get you somewhere in life, so make the most of it.

 These are just a few of my random tips to help you with back to school.
 They really came from my heart, and trust me they come with a lot of experience with being a new kid.